 History of the Bhowmick Lecture

-The Bhowmick Lecture was introduced in 2005 in honour of Professor Bimal Bhowmick who had been one of the very first pioneers to see stroke services improved first in his own area of Rhyl in North Wales and then for the benefit of the whole of Wales.
+The Bhowmick Lecture was introduced in 2005 in honour of Professor Bimal Bhowmick who had been one of the very first pioneers in the evolution of stroke services, initially in his own area of Rhyl in North Wales and then for the benefit of the whole of Wales.
+It is an annual lecture held at the Welsh Stroke Conference and the invitation is extended to an eminent person who has made a very significant international contribution to stroke.
+You will find below the biography of Professor Bim Bhowmick and the hall of fame of the previous recipients of the Bhowmick Lecture.

 About Professor Bhowmick